Science & Society

 Scientific culture

-The Research Ethics Committee of the University of Montpellier was officially established on February 8, 2022.
-Its purpose is to reinforce the measures put in place by the University of Montpellier to promote awareness and application of ethical and professional principles in response to questions raised by scientific advances and their contemporary societal repercussions, regardless of the field of research.
+The University of Montpellier’s Research Ethics Committee was officially established on February 8, 2022.
+Its objective is to reinforce the measures put in place by the University of Montpellier to promote awareness and the application of ethical and professional principles in response to the questions raised by scientific progress and its contemporary societal implications, regardless of the field of research.